OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 - compilation : enabling ASLR and other exploit mitigation techniques.
 - environment : running Suricata on a device that has no direct access to Internet.

+.. _suricata-yaml-lua-config:

 Lua
 ~~~

-Suricata 7.0 disables Lua rules by default.
-Lua rules can be enabled
+Suricata 8.0 sandboxes Lua rules by default.
+The restrictions on the sandbox for Lua rules can be
-in the ``security.lua`` section of the configuration file:
+modified in the ``security.lua`` section of the configuration file.
+Additionally, Lua rules
+can be completely disabled the same as the Suricata 7.0 default:

 ::